 Vietnam is fast becoming a popular choice amongst expats as the country offers the ideal combination of good earning potential, low cost of living and high quality of life.
-Expats moving to Vietnam will find a healthcare system where aspects of Eastern and Western medicine combine.
+Expats moving to Vietnam will find a healthcare system which combines aspects of Eastern and Western medicines to treat most medical issues.

-Plans are currently underway to develop a universal healthcare system to cover all those resident in Vietnam for basic medical care.
+Plans are currently underway to develop a universal healthcare system to cover all those legally residing in Vietnam for basic medical care.
 As it stands, most Vietnamese citizens have to pay for medical services themselves at both public and private hospitals.
-In many cases, people that can afford it opt to use private facilities as these tend to be better equipped.
+In many cases, people that can afford it opt to use private facilities as these tend to be better equipped and more efficient.

 Expats who live in Vietnam often report that the standard of the country’s public hospitals is not on par with what they would be accustomed to.

-For these reasons, it makes sense that expats as well as many Vietnamese people opt for private treatment.
+For these reasons, it makes sense that expats as well as many Vietnamese people opt for private treatment wherever possible.

-Thankfully, the standard of private hospitals in Vietnam is excellent and more or less in line with standards that expats would be used to.
-Private hospitals in Hanoi or Ho Chi Minh City are often staffed by doctors and medical professionals from the USA, Korea, Japan and France.
-Furthermore, Vietnamese doctors at these hospitals have often trained overseas and therefore are likely to speak good English and/or French.
+Thankfully, the standard of private hospitals in Vietnam is excellent and more or less in line with standards which most expats would be used to.
+Private hospitals in Hanoi or Ho Chi Minh City are often staffed by doctors and medical professionals who completed their studies in the USA, Korea, Japan and France.
+Furthermore, as doctors in these hospitals have often trained overseas, they are generally likely to speak good English and/or French.

-Most basic treatment at private healthcare facilities will be covered by a good international health insurance policy.
+Most basic treatment at private healthcare facilities will be covered by an international health insurance policy.
 The cost associated with specialists such as dentists or dermatologists can vary considerably so expats should research which elective treatments their health insurance policy covers.
-While prices for specialist treatment are still relatively cheaper than what one would pay in the West, practices which market themselves for expats tend to charge more than those that work with the local population.
+While prices for specialist treatment are still relatively cheaper than what one would pay in many other countries, practices which market themselves for expats tend to charge more than those that work with the local population.

-As the national health insurance plan in Vietnam is still a work in progress, locals that can afford it arrange private cover.
-For expats, it’s best to invest in an international health insurance policy before moving to Vietnam.
+As the national health insurance plan in Vietnam is still a work in progress, locals that can afford it tend to arrange private cover.
+For expats, it is best to invest in an international health insurance policy before arriving in the country.

-Wherever possible expats are advised to check with the hospital and insurance company to ensure that their procedures are covered.
-Furthermore, expats should opt for a policy that covers them for medical evacuation and treatment outside Vietnam.
-In many cases, expats and wealthier Vietnamese people travel to Bangkok or Singapore for better treatment and emergencies.
+Wherever possible expats are advised to check with hospitals and insurance companies to ensure that their procedures will be fully covered.
+Furthermore, expats should opt for a policy which covers them for medical evacuation and treatment outside Vietnam.
+In many cases, expats and wealthier Vietnamese people travel to Bangkok or Singapore for better treatment and emergency care.